last updated Tuesday, April 24, 2012

-The formal report should contain the following parts:
+The formal report has to contain the following parts:

 1. Abstract (2-4 sentences)

 What did you accomplish in the lab that you want to present in this paper?
-Mention your work here and not someone else's accomplishments!
+Highlight your work here and not someone else's accomplishments.
 After all, you are supposed to present your results in the paper!

 3. Result and discussion (about 6 pages including diagrams and equations)